andrew/ultimate-awesome/README.md

 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [awesome-js-resources](https://github.com/rjoydip-zz/awesome-js-resources) - Collection of JavaScript resources (PDF, Video, Link) .
 - [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
+- [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
+This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
+- [awesome-wasm-components](https://github.com/yoshuawuyts/awesome-wasm-components) - A curated list of WebAssembly Component tooling and ready-to-use components.
 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [awesome-quorum](https://github.com/Consensys/awesome-quorum) - A curated list of awesome softwares, libraries, tools, articles, educational resources, discussion channels and more to build on ConsenSys Quorum.